 Meanwhile, furniture makers we know to be more skilled, more experienced, and better reviewed were completely absent.
 Their websites were beautiful — stunning portfolio images, elegant design — but nothing that AI could actually read or understand.

 This pattern repeated across every trade we tested.
+These are informal observations, not systematic research — but the pattern was consistent enough to be worth noting.
 The businesses AI recommends aren't always the best.
 They're the most visible to AI.
 And right now, "visible to AI" is a very different thing from "visible to humans."

 Why most craft websites aren't ready